-As a small, closely held, firm, we consider that our approach to the integration and oversight of our activities is proportionate.
+As a small, closely held, firm, we consider that our approach to the integration and oversight of our activities, including those relating to stewardship, is proportionate.
 As the firm's branding and reputation is closely associated with our CIO, and as our CIO is ultimately responsible for the firm's investment management decisions, it is appropriate that the CIO has responsibility for the implementation and oversight of our stewardship activities.